sisrfeng/fastapi/docs/en/docs/tutorial/body.md

 You can declare path parameters and request body at the same time.

-**FastAPI** will recognize that the function parameters that match path parameters should be **taken from the path**, and that function parameters that are declared to be Pydantic models should be **taken from the request body**.
+**FastAPI** will recognize that
+    the function parameters
+        that match path parameters
+        should be **taken from the path**,
+    that function parameters
+        that are declared to be Pydantic models should be **taken from the request body**.

 === "Python 3.6 and above"